UM00/UM00/README.md

 👨‍💻 **Software Developer @ Pakistan MNP Databases**

-I'm a **Cyber Security graduate** and a **Full Stack Developer** passionate about building secure, scalable, and smart systems—from national-level **Spring Boot APIs** to cloud-first **React apps**.
+I'm a **UMOO**.

-When I’m not coding at work, I’m usually:
+When I’m not at work, I’m usually:
-- 🔐 Applying cyber knowledge to harden my own stacks.
+- 😴 Sleeping.
-- 🗣️ Building real-time voice chatbot tools using OpenAI.
+- ⛰️ Up in the Mountains.
-- 📦 Publishing fun & useful side projects on [npm](https://www.npmjs.com/settings/muhammad-huzaifa/packages).
+- 📖 In Fiction.
-- 🤖 Automating repetitive dev work so others don’t waste time doing **khuwari**.
+- 🎞️ In Anime.

-Let’s build something **amazing** together.
+- 🎮 In a Game.

 ---